verike/cs503-SysProg/5-ShellP3/questions.md

 4. Currently, your shell supports a fixed number of piped commands (CMD_MAX).
 How would you modify your implementation to allow an arbitrary number of piped commands while still handling memory allocation efficiently?
 What trade-offs would you need to consider?

-_answer here_ : Using dynamic memory allocation for command storage and pipes instead of a fixed array.
+_answer here_ :

+`a.` Using dynamic memory allocation for command storage and pipes instead of a fixed array.

+`b.` Increased complexity and memory management, for better scalability.